Dardeen family homicides

-The killings had apparently taken place the day before.
-Investigators at first believed that Keith was the prime suspect.
-The next day, however, his body was found in a nearby field.
-He had been shot and his genitals mutilated; his car was found parked near the police station in Benton.
-Forensic examination showed he had been killed within an hour of his family.
+Keith was not present at the residence.
+Investigators initially considered him as the primary suspect.
+However, the following day, his body was discovered in a nearby field, and his death was ruled as homicide.
+He had been shot and suffered genital mutilation.
+His vehicle was found parked near the Benton police station.
+Forensic analysis indicated that he had been killed within approximately an hour of his family.